-“Drug charges in New Jersey can be very serious or a simple slap on the wrist.
-This depends on the type of drug, the quantity possessed , and what you intended to do with the drugs.
+“If you have been charged with a drug-related offense, the seriousness of the penalties you face depend on the type of drug, the quantity possessed, and what you intended to do with the drugs.
 No matter what your drug charge, our goal is to beat your case.“

-If you have more questions about your charges or if they are not listed below, please call The Tormey Law Firm for a free consultation: (201) 556-1571.
+If you have more questions about your drug charges and would like to speak with an attorney who can fight your drug arrest, please call The Tormey Law Firm for a free consultation: (201) 556-1571.

 Cocaine Possession Charges N.J.S.A 2C:35-10 – This page on cocaine possession can give you the penalties and best defenses for your charge.

 Marijuana Possession Charges N.J.S.A.
 2C:35-10 – This page contains everything that you need to know about marijuana related charges in New Jersey.
 We have the penalties broken down depending on the nature of your marijuana possession, and we include our strategy videos which tell you how you can potentially beat this charge.
 To watch a video that breaks down the penalties and punishments for marijuana possession, click here.